 Contracting for Honors Course Credit

 Step 1: Email the Contracting Coordinator email@example.com for an appointment to obtain a Contract application and to discuss the proposed research paper and presentation.
+Also, students will be required to submit a syllabus of the course for approval.
 The appointment should take place the semester before your contracting semester.

 Step 2: Meet with the professor to discuss an appropriate research paper, how you will share your paper with an audience, and set-up a general meeting schedule with the professor.